Nordic Skating FAQ

 How do you know if this ice is thick enough?

 This is a complex topic, as natural ice can be highly variable.
 For example, there may be thin ice or open water around the inlets and outlets of lakes, even when the majority of the lake is covered in thick ice.
-Nordic skaters often test ice thickness with tools like ice screws, drills, and calipers.
+Nordic skaters often test ice thickness with tools like ice screws, drills, ice testing poles, and calipers.
 Experienced skaters are constantly on the lookout for natural cracks and bubbles in the ice that provide quick visual cues about ice thickness.
 Some Nordic skaters are comfortable with ice that is as little as two inches thick, but most authorities advise waiting to skate until ice is at least four inches thick.

 Nordic skaters on wild ice should always dress as if they might “go for a swim” and carry self-rescue picks, even when the ice seems thick and safe.
 If you are properly prepared, the dangers of getting wet while skating can be significantly mitigated.